lioil987/3d_pygame_cube_no_openGL/README.md

-# Pygame 3D Visualization
+# Pygame 3D Cube

-This Python script uses the Pygame library to create a simple 3D visualization of circles and edges.
+This Python script uses the Pygame library to create a simple 3D visualization of cube.
 The script defines classes for managing shapes, their positions, and their transformations.
 It also includes a basic user interface to interact with the visualization by rotating and transforming the shapes.

 ![3D Visualization](preview/demo.gif)